pumpncode/Prism/README.md

 - [Lovely](https://github.com/ethangreen-dev/lovely-injector)

 # Known Issues
-- Taking a Song Tag with Codex Arcanum installed will freeze the game, using [Redux Arcanum](https://github.com/jumbocarrot0/Redux-Arcanum) instead fixes the issue
+- Using the mod togather with Codex Arcanum will crash the game, using [Redux Arcanum](https://github.com/jumbocarrot0/Redux-Arcanum) instead fixes the issue